jpsahoo14/schema-splitting/README.md

 }
 ```

-For the above split below is the config object
+For the above split, below is the config object

 ```javascript
 const config = {